 - Ancient Aztecs ate it as a staple food until the 16th century on tortillas after drying it.

 - It was also used in the lake Chad region of Africa from as far back as the 9th century until today.

 Spirulina is a great health food for several reasons including:

-A potent source of GLA (gamma-linolenic acid), a fatty acid shown to be effective at normalising hormone levels.
+- IT’s a potent source of GLA (gamma-linolenic acid), a fatty acid shown to be effective at regulating hormone levels.

 Due to the mucopolysaccharide walls it is much easier to digest and absorb than other forms of algae including Chlorella.